 Made in the U.S.A., this effective formula contains micronized sulfur, salicylic acid, and peroxide to degrease your cat’s skin.
 This shampoo is great for solving any skin conditions caused by bacterial and fungal infections, as well as helping remove dandruff scales to leave your cat’s fur looking clean and shiny.

-7. Pro Pet Works Organic Oatmeal Pet Shampoo
+8. Pro Pet Works Organic Oatmeal Pet Shampoo for Dry Skin

 The Pro Pet Works Organic Oatmeal Pet Shampoo is designed to effectively tackle dandruff using a blend of natural ingredients.
 This hypoallergenic shampoo includes organic oatmeal, almond oil, aloe vera, and vitamin E to effectively soothe and control your cat’s dry and itchy skin.